How many pregnancy tests should I take?

 If you’re worried about faint lines, consider taking the Clearblue® Early Digital Pregnancy Test which provides clear results in words: “Pregnant” or “Not Pregnant.”

-• You have not had your period or a positive pregnancy test result.
+- You have not bad your period or a positive pregnancy test result.

 We know it can be super tempting to take multiple pregnancy tests to confirm a result or to try to get a different one.
-But here’s the bottom line: If the test hasn’t expired, and if you followed the instructions carefully and you haven’t miscalculated your menstrual cycle length, your Clearblue® pregnancy test is over 99% accurate at detecting pregnancy from the day you expect your period.2 If you get a negative result and your period has still not arrived, test again in three days.
-If this test is also negative and your period still has not arrived, see your healthcare professional.
+But here’s the bottom line: If the test hasn’t expired, and if you followed the instructions carefully and you haven’t miscalculated your menstrual cycle length, your Clearblue® pregnancy test is over 99% accurate at detecting pregnancy from the day you expect your period.2 And if you get a negative result and your period has still not arrived, test again in three days.

 Related Articles